 As a natural extension to our AA2A schemes we have negotiated access to local collections, so artists and students can use them as source material and inspiration.
-This project will encourage museums, galleries and archives to develop their partnerships with local Universities and encourage them to offer exhibition opportunities and other paid work to artists.
-AA2A will be develop draft guidelines to support these access arrangements during the pilot year.
+This project will encourage museums, galleries and archives to develop their partnerships with local Universities, and encourage them to offer exhibition opportunities and other paid work to artists.
+AA2A will develop draft guidelines to support these access arrangements during the pilot phase of the project.

 AA2A Plus - Collections schemes 2019-22

 University of Wolverhampton in partnership with Wolverhampton Arts and Heritage are giving the AA2A artists access to the collections of their Museum and Art Gallery, City Archives, Bantock House Museum and Bilston Gallery (Art and Engineering).